Forget about microbeads: these are some of the best natural scrubs for your skin – and the oceans!

 1. REN Micropolish Cleanser

 I’m a huge fan of Frank Body products!
+The is one of the best natural scrubs I know of.
 I’ve re-purchased their body scrub too many times to count now, so I was excited to give their facial scrub a go.

 I’ve been debating whether to try a Konjac sponge for some time now, but I’m glad I took the plunge.
-The first time I used this sponge, I used it with a little Ren cleanser and I was not expecting my skin to feel so clean from such a small item.
+The first time I used this charcoal sponge, I used it with a little Ren cleanser.
+I was not expecting my skin to feel so clean from such a small, simple item!

 It glided over my skin, giving an ever so slight exfoliation that made moisturising easier after my bath.
 My cream soaked in well and my body was left feeling truly hydrated.
 It may be worthwhile noting that the Konjac Sponge Co sells various sponges for different skin types.